troglobit/troglobit.github.io/content/project/inadyn.markdown

 Origin & References
 -------------------

 This is  the continuation  of the  [original INADYN][origin]  project by Narcis  Ilisei.
 The  goal of  this  project is  to focus  on \*BSD  and various embedded Linux  platforms, but *Cygwin is  also supported*.
 All sane patches addressing this target audience are welcome!

-Included so far are relavant fixes and additions from the following
+Relevant patches and features from the following forks have been merged:
-forks:

 * ["New" upstream](https://sourceforge.net/projects/inadyn/) by
   [Christoph Brill](http://www.egore911.de/)